What You Will Learn

 Sometimes chisels will intentionally have small hollows ground in the back.
 This is a good thing as it allows the outside edges of the blade to rest on the stone and therefore be stable.
 If the back of the blade is convex (a bump in the centre) you will face issues when flattening as it will rock side to side.
 If you purchase a chisel and it has a bump in the centre, send it back as faulty.
 (But ensure your stone is flat before blaming the chisel!)

-Dropping onto the stone or starting from the edge
+Dropping onto the stone

 When removing the burr, you have a choice to drop onto the stone or start from the edge.
 I was taught to come on from the edge and is the technique I usually employ as it prevents the burr from being crushed under the blade.
 However I can’t say I’ve done the research to establish if it makes a difference or not.